pyladies/pyladies-kit/docs/prospective/index.rst

 Python community, through meetups, or sharing info through mailing lists, twitter, etc.

 A PyLadies group is not meant for a one-time event or workshop.
-There is an expectation for ongoing community activities through yourf group, at least once or twice a year.
+There is an expectation for ongoing community activities through your group, at least once or twice a year.
 Some of our groups are aiming for monthly events.

 Ideally the organizers in your group should be women or women majority.
 We also